 Hiring and training internally are huge time-sinks for any business.
-As a startup, you’re often in a “lean and mean” phase – if you’re going to have to spend time on training, that’s time that you’re probably taking away from other crucial activities.
+As a startup, you’re often in a “lean and mean” phase – if you’re going to have to spend time on training, that’s time that you’re probably taking away from other crucial activities, such as business development.

 Good virtual assistants can be found who already come with the skills you need to tackle the specific tasks for your business.
 (Hiring and training of virtual assistants are just two of the benefits of The Virtual Hub – check out our process here).

 Just to quickly debunk a common myth – virtual assistants don’t just take care of basic or low-skill tasks.
 There are plenty out there who are highly skilled and very talented.
 These are problem-solvers, process wizards, and organization experts, all definite assets to great success in a business.Hiring and training internally are huge time-sinks for any business.
 Click To Tweet

 They keep customer service humming